Illegal Lockouts & Utility Shutoffs in Wyoming: Your Rights and the Penalties Landlords Face

 Which Wyoming court handles illegal lockout cases?

-Does Wyoming have a fixed per-day penalty or a multiple-of-rent penalty for lockouts?
+Does Wyoming have a multiple-of-rent penalty for lockouts?

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.